-Corticosteroid creams and ointments should not be confused with anabolic steroids infamously used by some athletes.
-But, babies and very young children are at risk of absorbing topically applied corticosteroids into the bloodstream, especially when these medications are very potent, applied in large quantities too frequently, or used inappropriately under a diaper or other covered (occluded) area.
-As such there may be a risk of slowing growth (height).
-Corticosteroids taken by mouth or used for prolonged periods of time are absorbed into the bloodstream.
+Babies and very young children are at risk of absorbing topically applied corticosteroids into the bloodstream, especially when these medications are very potent, applied in large quantities too frequently, used for prolonged periods of time, or used inappropriately under a diaper or other cov- ered (occluded) area.
+Thus, when topical steroids are used improperly, there may be a risk of slowing of growth (height).
+Corticosteroids taken by mouth also are absorbed into the bloodstream.
 These can reduce the body’s production of natural corticosteroids, weaken immune responses and affect growth, but do not affect brain development.
-Topically applied corticosteroids used in the appropriate quantity and for the appropriate duration are unlikely to affect growth or the body’s ability to fight infections.
+Topically applied corticosteroids used in the appropriate quantity and for the appropriate du- ration are unlikely to affect growth or the body’s ability to fight infections.

 It is important to follow the advice of your doctor when using topical corticosteroids in babies and young infants.

 Topical corticosteroids rarely cause skin discoloration, which resolves when the treatment is stopped.
 Skin discoloration is much more likely to result from the eczema itself, because skin inflammation can increase or decrease the amount of tan pigment in the skin.
-Skin discoloration from eczema will also resolve over time, but may take several months.
+Skin discoloration from eczema will typically resolve over time, but may take several months.
+That being said, some pigmentation changes can be permanent if the in- flammation is severe and lasts for a long time.
+Once the hyperpigmentation affects the dermal layer, it is very difficult to resolve.

 If topical corticosteroids are used for long periods, they can occasionally cause a temporary, mild increase in fine hair growth in the treated areas, although this is rare.
 Frequent scratching can also cause a temporary, mild increase in fine hair growth.